Boingo Alive: Background

+Promotion

-"Winning Side" peaked at No. 14 on the Billboard Modern Rock Tracks chart in November 1988.
+A remix of the new track "Winning Side" appeared on a promo CD sampler for the album titled Boingo Jr. The track peaked at No. 14 on the Billboard Modern Rock Tracks chart in November 1988.

 Track listing

 Disc 1

 All tracks written and composed by Danny Elfman.

 Tracks marked with an asterisk do not appear on the LP and cassette versions of the album.

 Disc 2

 All tracks written and composed by Danny Elfman, except "Violent Love", by Willie Dixon.